 The academy has a Pay Policy in place which is reviewed annually.
-In line with this policy, key management personnel are going through an annual appraisal, the report of which contains recommendation on pay progression if that is possible.
-The Headteacher is responsible for submitting any recommendations for pay progression, in accordance with the relevant sections of the Pay Policy, to the Resources Committee for approval.
+In line with this policy, key management personnel have an annual appraisal, the report of which contains recommendation on pay progression if that is possible.
+The Headteacher is responsible for submitting any recommendations for pay progression, in accordance with the relevant sections of the Pay Policy, to the Board of Trustees for approval.